 As if that wasn’t shocking enough, the internet community lost their sh#t when the woman known as Smiley Kylie would reappear 4 months later for Impact Wrestling by taking part in the 'Call Your Shot Gauntlet' match at Bound For Glory Following her participation in the Zelo Women's Title match at All Glory, in case Shotzi Blackheart was to be pulled from the event (as previously mentioned).

-While many wondered if her appearance at Bound For Glory would be a one and done deal, the speculation ended during the March 2020 tapings in Atlanta as the company and Kylie herself announced that she's signed a long term deal with Impact Wrestling.
+While many wondered if her appearance at Bound For Glory would be a one and done deal, the speculation ended during the March 2020 tapings in Atlanta as the company and Kylie herself announced that she's signed a long term deal with Impact Wrestling but of course as we all know now that long term deal didn't last.

 This was do to the fact that the company was in serious financial problems and as a result many employees were let out including wrestlers, referees and backstage staffers alike.